 In order to have clean air indoors, please avoid any activities that might create more fine particles indoors, including burning candles or smoking.
 Do not use the vacuum cleaner, as vacuuming stirs up particles unless you use a vacuum with a HEPA filter.

 Always be aware of what is happening around you and pay attention to the air quality report.
 When a wildfire occurs, please carefully follow the State’s advice.
 Evacuate if necessary.
-Check out Red Cross Safety Tips for more details.
+Check out Incidents Report by CAL FIRE for more details.

 We hope that the above information can offer some help.
 Stay safe and sound!